NotDarkn/website/README.md

   </tbody>
 </table>

 > **Note**: These features can be removed, or added, by the user at any time.
-Modify the code at `/src/pages/` and/or `/public/` if you wish to modify anything.
-Documentation is not provided, however the code is simple enough to add, remove, and configure anything.
+Modify the code at `/src/pages/` + `/public/` if you wish to modify anything.
+Documentation is not provided, however the code is simple enough to add, remove, or configure anything.

 ## 🔍 Helpful Contributors
 <table id='credit'>